Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: The resummed energy spectrum

 The matrix $K$ takes the linear combination appropriate to the two-particle state $I$, and $T_1^{AB} = \delta^{AB}$, $T_2^{AB} = \frac{1}{2}\,\{T^A,T^B\}$ for the two operators $i=1,2$.
 The light-like Wilson lines $Y_{\nm}^{AV}, Y_{\np}^{BW}$ arise from the gauge fields and are in the adjoint representation.
 The time-like Wilson line $Y_v$ is in the isospin-$j$ representation of the DM field.
 All four Wilson lines extend from $x=0$ to infinity in their respective directions.
 Note that although $V,W=1,2,3$ are the gauge boson indices referring to $W^A$ rather than the mass eigenstates $W^\pm$, $Z$, $\gamma$, the soft function lives at the electroweak scale and must be computed with the Feynman rules of the SM after electroweak symmetry breaking, including gauge boson masses, contrary to the hard coefficient functions discussed above, which can be computed in the unbroken theory, neglecting the masses of the SM particles.

-The requirements of an observed energetic photon and electric charge conservation imply that only the index values $V,W,X,Y=3$ contribute to (\ref{eq:factformula}), so the corresponding sums disappear.
+The requirement of an observed energetic photon implies $Y=W=3$, and then electric charge conservation implies that also $V=X=3$.
+Hence, only the index values $V,W,X,Y=3$ contribute to (\ref{eq:factformula}), so the corresponding sums disappear.
 The NLL' approximation requires the one-loop calculation of every function that appears in the factorization formula.
 For the triplet (`wino') model we find

 for the two operators and the two distinct two-particle states $I=00,+-$.
 Since there are three regions with equal virtuality ${\cal O}(m_W^2)$ but different light-cone momentum component $\np\cdot k$, the soft function is not well defined with only a dimensional regulator.
 We use the rapidity regulator \cite{Chiu:2012ir} in addition to dimensional regularization to obtain the above result and the jet functions below.
 The scale $\nu$ is related to the rapidity regulator.
 The soft function contains no large logarithms if $\mu,\nu \sim {\cal O}(m_W)$.